-William Wallace loves anything that is powered by electricity or explosions.
+William Wallace loves any vehicle that is powered from electricity to explosions.
 This love is manifested in his passion for all things aviation.
-William was inspired to begin his aviation career by first his grandfather who was a private pilot, and later on by a high-school friend and flight instructor, Daniel Schafer.
-Between his time at Belmont University and Liberty University William got connected with gold seal instructor Steve Stryker at the Gallatin airport where he received his instrument rating, became a commercial pilot and later a flight instructor too!
-William is based at the Music City Executive Airport (Formerly Gallatin/Sumner Country Regional, identifier: KXNX).
+William was inspired to begin his aviation career by first his grandfather who was a private pilot, and later on by a high-school friend and certified flight instructor (CFI), Daniel Schafer.
+Between his time at Belmont University and Liberty University, William got connected with gold seal CFI Steve Stryker at the Music City Executive airport where he received his instrument rating, became a commercial pilot and later a CFI himself!
+William is based out of the Gallatin/Music City Executive Airport (KXNX) and Bulverde Airpark, Bulverde Texas (1TT8).

 FAA (FARs, AIM, PHAK, ACS, PTS)

 Pilotscafe (IFR Quick Review Sheet)